-Goddamn Bats: The 2-peg boat is this.
+Goddamned Bats: The two-peg patrol boat/destroyer is this.
 Its small profile allows a lucky player to turn around the entire game even if they're at a disadvantage.
 Conversely, managing to sink the thing early on makes winning a whole lot easier.

-Alternate Character Interpretation: The aliens, as possibly a peaceful expedition.
+The aliens as a peaceful expedition.
 They repeatedly avoid harming non-threatening humans and only fire when fired upon, which raises the possibility that they were not invaders or scouting for an attack but peaceful, and twitchy humans botched first contact.

 Fridge Horror: So yeah, the day is saved, but think about it.
-This is an organized military invading Earth, that lost its means of communication.
-Sooner or later search and rescue parties are going to be sent, and as soon as they get word out about us...
+This is an organized military invading Earth that lost its means of communication.
+Sooner or later search and rescue parties will be sent, and as soon as they get word out about us...

-Fridge Logic: Wait, how did they get the Missouri fueled, loaded, and generally back into fighting condition in only a few hours?
+Fridge Logic: Just how did they get the Missouri fueled, loaded, and generally back into fighting condition in only a few hours?

 Is this the first time that a movie's very existence, even on the most basic conceptual level, been so narmy?

 The scene with the veterans stepping up to help prepare and launch the Missouri again, especially when aged veterans in an ancient ship dramatically outperform modern vessels against the aliens.
 Goes straight into Narm Charm for some.

 Never Live It Down: Whenever people discuss Rihanna's acting ability, it's practically a guarantee that this film will be brought up.